 - 1 cup whole milk 250 ml

-- 1 T cinnamon tea (chai tea also works) or 2 tea bags
+- 1 tablespoon cinnamon tea or 2 tea bags

-- 1 ¼ tsp powdered unflavored gelatin 5g
+- 1 ¼ teaspoon powdered unflavored gelatin 5g

-- Sliced figs, pears, persimmons, or your fruit of choice
+- Sliced figs, pears, persimmons, or your soft fruit of choice

 Chocolate Tart Shell

-- When ready, lightly flour your work surface and rolling pin and roll the dough out, turning a quarter turn every few rolls, until the dough is about ⅛” thick and is 2 inches wider than your tart pan.
+- Lightly flour your work surface and rolling pin and roll the dough out, turning a quarter turn every few rolls, until the dough is about ⅛” thick and is 2 inches wider than your tart pan.
 Throw a bit more flour anywhere your dough may be sticking.

-- Transfer the dough to the tart pan, careful not to stretch it, or it will tear.
-Carefully press the dough into the bottom and sides of the tart pan, then trim off the excess so it’s flush with the top of the tart pan.
+- Transfer the dough to the tart pan and carefully press the dough into the bottom and sides of the tart pan, then trim off the excess so it’s flush with the top of the tart pan.
 Use the scraps to patch any weak spots or holes in your dough.
 Place the tart in the freezer for 15 minutes.

-- Bake the tart for 20 minutes, then remove the weights and parchment paper and bake for another 5-7 minutes.
-Transfer the tart to a wire rack to cool completely.
+- Bake for 10-15 minutes.
+Carefully remove the weights and parchment, and continue to bake for another 10-15 minutes.
+When done, the middle of the tart should not look moist or raw.
+Remove the pan to a wire rack to cool completely.

 Cinnamon Panna Cotta

 - While the tart is in the oven, begin to make the panna cotta.
-Bring the milk just to a simmer, turn off the heat, add your tea, and steep for one hour.
-Once steeped, strain the milk into a glass measuring cup, then pour back into the pot.
-Add the heavy cream and sugar, then sprinkle the gelatin over the top of the milk and allow it to sit for 10 minutes.
+Bring the milk to a low simmer (careful not to scotch it!) turn off the heat, add the tea, and steep for one hour.